brainandforce/Electrum.jl/docs/src/types.md

 value of `L` can be inferred from `D1` and `D2`.
 By declaring a struct to have this type, there seems to be a significant performance drop.

-The `BasisVectors{D}` type wraps an `SVector{D,SVector{D,Float64}}`.
+The `AbstractBasis{D}` types wrap an `SVector{D,SVector{D,Float64}}`.
 This only requires a single type parameter `D`, and allows for fully concrete struct declarations.
 Various methods are defined on this type to make it work like a normal matrix, such as matrix multiplication.

-Other packages like [Crystalline.jl](https://github.com/thchr/Crystalline.jl) face this issue and have devised their own solution.
-In the future, we may switch back to `SMatrix` as the default type for basis vectors by using custom macros, or we may use [ComputedFieldTypes.jl](https://github.com/vtjnash/ComputedFieldTypes.jl) which permits structs to have computed type parameters.
+The other issue is that there are contexts where real space basis vectors are easier to use and others where reciprocal basis vectors are easier to use.
+It's better to treat them as two interconvertible types for that reason.

-## Real and reciprocal lattices
+# Real and reciprocal lattices

 Xtal.jl provides real and reciprocal lattices as their own types: `RealLattice` and `ReciprocalLattice`.
 Both of these are instances of `AbstractLattice`, and they may be freely